Green Party faction (Bundestag)

-The German Green Party (Bündnis 90/Die Grünen) has been present in the German parliament (Bundestag) continuously since 29 March 1983 as a parliamentarian party.
+The German Green Party (German: Bündnis 90/Die Grünen – following a 1993 merger with former East German Alliance 90) has been present in the German parliament (Bundestag) continuously since 29 March 1983 as a parliamentarian party.
+The status as a fraktion was lost from 1990 to 1994, being demoted to a Gruppe (group), after only the East German wing managed to pass the 5% election threshold in the December 1990 German federal election.
+The party is mostly focused on environmental issues.

 10th Bundestag (1983–1987)

 Scoring 5.6% in the federal parliamentary elections in 1983, the Greens entered the Bundestag for the first time with a total of 28 seats.
 Faction members were rotated after two years in 1985 (with the exception of Petra Kelly and Gert Bastian), but the concept was abolished in May 1986 again.
 The executive board, elected by faction members on 3 April 1984, consisted of Annemarie Borgmann, Waltraud Schoppe, Antje Vollmer, Christa Nickels, Heidemarie Dann and Erika Hickel.

 The members of the faction were: